vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/markdown.md

 Here is a complex example:

-- import line 3 to line 10 of the `'../foo.js'` file
+- import line 3 to line 10 of the `"../foo.js"` file
-- specify the language as `'js'`
+- specify the language as `"js"`
-- highlight line 3 of the imported code, i.e. line 5 of the `'../foo.js'` file
+- highlight line 3 of the imported code, i.e. line 5 of the `"../foo.js"` file
 - disable line numbers

 ```md